Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun · 30–60cm · All states, depending on species

-Iconic golden spheres held aloft on slender, leafless stems.
-The perfectly round flower heads are unlike almost anything else in the Australian flora, sitting at the top of long stalks with an almost geometric precision.
-These perennials are incredibly tough, tolerating clay, drought and light frost across a wide range of climates.
-They are long-lasting in both fresh and dried arrangements and attract native bees reliably during their spring flowering season.
+Iconic golden spheres held aloft on slender, leafless stems, unlike almost anything else in the Australian flora.
+These perennials are tough, tolerating clay, drought and light frost across a wide range of climates.
+They are long-lasting in both fresh and dried arrangements and attract native bees reliably through their spring flowering season.
 A native garden staple that consistently earns its place.

-Billy buttons (Craspedia) in a native wildflower meadow > Minimalist Gardener > News and Resources
+Billy buttons (Craspedia) in a native wildflower meadow — Minimalist Gardener

 3. Woolly buttons (Trichanthodium skirrophorum)